-Patrick Smyth enters his 13th year leading the Denver Broncos' public relations and is the club's Chief Communications Officer.
+Patrick Smyth enters his 16th year leading the Denver Broncos' public relations and is the club's Chief Communications Officer.

-The Broncos' public relations efforts have consistently been recognized by the Pro Football Writers of America under Smyth's leadership as a two-time winner—and eight-time finalist—for the prestigious Pete Rozelle Award.
+The Broncos' PR efforts have consistently been recognized by the Pro Football Writers of America under Smyth's leadership as a two-time winner—and eight-time finalist—for the prestigious Pete Rozelle Award.
 The franchise received the honor following its 2013 Super Bowl XLVIII appearance and 2015 Super Bowl 50 victory during the winningest four-year period (2012-15) in team history.

-Joining the Broncos in 2004 as a media relations graduate assistant, Smyth became the youngest PR director in the NFL in 2010 at age 27.
+Joining the Broncos in 2004 as a media relations graduate assistant, Smyth became one of the youngest PR directors in NFL history in 2010 at age 27.
+He began his NFL career as a PR intern with the Super Bowl XXXVII-champion Tampa Bay Buccaneers in 2002.

 Graduating from Florida in 2004 with highest honors and a bachelor's degree in public relations, Smyth received its "Outstanding Young Alumnus" award in 2011.
 He was recognized by the Denver Business Journal in 2012 as a "40 under 40" recipient for his business and community contributions.